 - 7.3 Camden Planning Guidance for CPG Design advises that good quality advertisements respect the architectural features of the host building and the character and appearance of the surrounding area.
 CPG Adverts states that 'free-standing signs and signs on street furniture will only be accepted where they would not create or contribute to visual and physical clutter or hinder movement along the pavement or pedestrian footway'. - 7.4 Policy D4 (Advertisements) confirms that the "Council will resist advertisements where they contribute to or constitute clutter or an unsightly proliferation of signage in the area." (paragraph 7.82). - 7.5 Camden Planning Guidance for CPG Amenity advises that artificial lighting can be damaging to the environment and result in visual nuisance by having a detrimental impact on the quality of life of neighbouring residents, that nuisance can occur due to 'light spillage' and glare which can also significantly change the character of the locality.
-As the advertisement is not located at a typical shop fascia level and would be internally illuminated, it would appear visually obtrusive. - 7.6 The provision of a digital screen in this location would add visual clutter to the streetscene which is located within the Kings Cross / St. Pancras Conservation Area and within the setting of a number of listed building.
-By reason of its siting, scale, design and illumination, the proposed advertisement would therefore form an incongruous addition to this relatively uncluttered part of the streetscene, especially given the enlarged pavement width designed to improve pedestrian movement, serving to harm the character and appearance of the area.
-It is therefore considered that the proposed advertisement would have an adverse effect upon the visual amenity of the Kings Cross / St. Pancras Conservation Area, setting of the nearby listed building, and wider streetscene.
+As the advertisement is not located at a typical shop fascia level and would be internally illuminated, it would appear visually obtrusive. - 7.6 The provision of a digital screen in this location would add visual clutter to the streetscene which is located in the Bloomsbury Conservation Area and within the settings of the listed buildings opposite (especially no. 73 Southampton Row).
+By reason of its siting, scale, design and illumination, the proposed advertisement would therefore form an incongruous addition to this relatively uncluttered part of the streetscene, serving to harm the character and appearance of the area.
+It is therefore considered that the proposed advertisement would have an adverse effect upon the visual amenity of the Bloomsbury Conservation Area, settings of the listed buildings opposite, and wider streetscene.
 Refusal is recommended on this basis. - 7.7 If the application was to be recommended for approval, conditions to control the brightness, orientation and frequency of the displays, and prevent any moving displays would be required.